Draconis-Knight/Tiamat/README.md

-INSERT GRAPHIC HERE (include hyperlink in image)

-# Tiamat
-Personal discord bot
+# Tiamat Personal discord bot

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.